-- 1. Recreation facilities; - 2.
-Open Space; - 3.
-Common Meeting Rooms; - 4.
-Day care facilities; - 5.
-Facilities supportive of the arts; - 6.
-Facilities for the handicapped - 7.
-Service or commercial uses which are permitted and needed at the project site but not available for economic reasons; - 8.
+- 1. Common meeting rooms; - 2.
+Day care facilities; - Facilities supportive of the arts; - 4.
+Facilities for the handicapped - Special architectural features; - 6.
+Service or commercial uses which are permitted and needed at the project site but not available for economic reasons; - Dedication of land or facilities for public use; - 8.
 Provision of pedestrian oriented design features; - 9.
-Extra costs associated with infill or redevelopment: - 10.
-Development on sites with existing single-story commercial structures; - 11.
-Leadership in Energy and Environmental Design (LEED) Certification by the Green Building Council of the project; - 12.
-Provision of amenities and/or programs supportive of the use of mass transit.
+Extra costs associated with infill or redevelopment; - 10.
+Development on sites with existing single-story commercial structures; and - 11.
+Leadership in Energy and Environmental Design (LEED) Certification by the Green Building Council of the project.